mpv-player/mpv/DOCS/man/options.rst

     Schedule each frame to be presented for this number of VBlank intervals.
     (default: 1) Setting to 1 will enable VSync, setting to 0 will disable it.

+``--d3d11va-zero-copy=<yes|no>``
+    By default, when using hardware decoding with ``--gpu-api=d3d11``, the video image will be copied (GPU-to-GPU) from the decoder surface to a shader resource.
+Set this option to avoid that copy by sampling directly from the decoder image.
+This may increase performance and reduce power usage, but can cause the image to be sampled incorrectly on the bottom and right edges due to padding, and may invoke driver bugs, since Direct3D 11 technically does not allow sampling from a decoder surface (though most drivers support it.)

+    Currently only relevant for ``--gpu-api=d3d11``.

 ``--spirv-compiler=<compiler>``
     Controls which compiler is used to translate GLSL to SPIR-V. This is (currently) only relevant for ``--gpu-api=vulkan``.
 The possible choices